ashygee/pineapple-dog/README.md

 - He _does not_ have any known allergies
 - He _does_ have a slight heart murmur.
 This has never affected him daily.
 - He _may_ cough/sound like he's choking after drinking water too fast.
 This is normal.
+- He _may_ start wheezing.
+This is normal.
+Just slowly rub his back and comfort him.
+He will stop after a minute or two.
+- He _may_ start hucking.
+This is an indication that he is about to vomit.
+You can pick him up and move him to an area where it will be easier to clean as the hucking is a warning signal.

 ## Care routine
 Caring for Calvin is fairly simple.
 Walks, food, and snuggles.